infostellarinc/stellarcli/README.md

 Remember to extract the `stellar` executable, place the executable in a good location, give your user the correct file permissions to execute `stellar`, and optionally make sure that location is on the system path.

-Once installed properly, for more help execute `stellar -h`.

 ### Preparing your Environment

 Decide which service endpoint you want to use.
 As of writing this, there are two service endpoints available to users: